ray-project/kuberay/docs/guidance/rayservice.md

 ```
 Access the dashboard using a web browser at `localhost:8265`.

-### Update Ray Serve config
+### Upgrade RayService Using In-Place Update

-You can update the applications in the `serveConfigV2` in your RayService config file.
+You can update the configurations for the applications by modifying `serveConfigV2` in the RayService config file.
+Re-applying the modified config with `kubectl apply` will re-apply the new configurations to the existing Serve cluster.

-For example, update the price of mangos from `3` to `4` for the fruit app in [ray_v1alpha1_rayservice.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray_v1alpha1_rayservice.yaml):
+Let's try it out.
+Update the price of mangos from `3` to `4` for the fruit stand app in [ray_v1alpha1_rayservice.yaml](https://github.com/ray-project/kuberay/blob/master/ray-operator/config/samples/ray_v1alpha1_rayservice.yaml).
+This will reconfigure the existing MangoStand deployment, and future requests will use the updated Mango price.
 ```shell
 - name: MangoStand
   num_replicas: 1